Find Affordable College Courses

 Ithaca, NY

-Cornell University did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
-It came in at #8 on the list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+Cornell University landed the #8 spot in the 2023 rankings for the most popular master’s degree linguistics and comparative literature programs.
+Located in the small city of Ithaca, Cornell is a private not-for-profit school with a very large student population.

 Women make up 67% of the comparative literature majors at the school.